George Cottrell (rugby): Background

-George Cottrell's birth was registered in Cheltenham district, Gloucestershire, England. and his death was registered in Hull district, East Riding of Yorkshire, England.
+George Cottrell's birth was registered in Cheltenham district, Gloucestershire, England, and his death was registered in Hull district, East Riding of Yorkshire.

 Rugby union playing career

 Notable tour matches

 George Cottrell played in Cheltenham's 0-18 defeat by The Original All Blacks during the 1905–1906 New Zealand tour in Europe and North America at Athletic and Recreation Ground, Cheltenham on Wednesday 6 December 1905.

 Rugby league playing career

 Championship final appearances

 George Cottrell played in Halifax's 18-3 victory Oldham in the Championship Final during the 1906–07 season.